 Energy Policy Act of 2002.
 As introduced, would, among other provisions, require the Secretary of Transportation, in consultation with the Administrator of EPA, to "prescribe" standards beginning MY2005 that would achieve a combined CAFE for passenger automobiles and light duty trucks of 35 mpg for MY 2013.
 An interim standard would be established of 33.2 mpg for cars, and 26.3 for light trucks, by MY2010.
 After MY2010, the Secretary would have the discretion to set a combined standard for cars and trucks.
 Amended March 13 to require that the Secretary of Transportation issue not later than 15 months after enactment "new regulations setting forth increased fuel economy standards" reflecting "maximum feasible fuel economy levels" consistent with factors set out in the original CAFE legislation (P.L.
-94-163): requires release of an environmental assessment of the effects of the standards, Authorizes \$2 million to carry out this section.
+94-163); requires release of an environmental assessment of the effects of the standards, authorizes \$2 million to carry out this section.
 Further amended to freeze "pickup truck" CAFE to 20.7 mpg.
-Introduced March 12, 2001, but in the process of substantial amendment on the Senate floor.
+Introduced March 12, 2001.
+Senate incorporated this measure in H.R.
+4 as an amendment, April 25, 2002, and passed H.R.
+4 (88-11).
+Conferees named during week of June 10, 2002.

-S. 804 (Feinstein, et al.)
+S. 804 (Feinstein)